 Thermal Emission Microscopy is a semiconductor failure analysis technique that pinpoints failures by detecting thermal emissions generated within the semiconductor device.
 The increasing trend toward hyperfine patterns and lower supply voltages in semiconductor devices makes the infrared rays emitted by heat generated from semiconductor failure points fainter and more difficult to detect.

-Thermogravimetric analysis or thermal gravimetric analysis (TGA) is a method of thermal analysis in which the mass of a sample is measured over time as the temperature changes.
-This measurement provides information about physical phenomena, such as phase transitions, absorption, adsorption, and desorption; as well as chemical phenomena including chemisorptions, thermal decomposition, and solid-gas reactions (e.g., oxidation or reduction).
-A thermogravimetric analyzer continuously measures mass while the temperature of a sample is changed over time.
-Mass, temperature, and time are considered base measurements in thermogravimetric analysis while many additional measures may be derived from these three base measurements.
+Thermogravimetric analysis or thermal gravimetric analysis (TGA) is a method of thermal analysis.
+TGA can measure the mass of a sample while temperature changes over time.
+Mass, temperature, and time are considered base measurements but many additional measures may also be derived from these three base measurements.

 This measurement provides information about:

 Differential scanning calorimetry (DSC) analysis is a thermoanalytical technique in which the difference in the amount of heat required to increase the temperature of a sample and reference is measured as a function of temperature.
 Both the sample and reference are maintained at nearly the same temperature throughout the experiment.